ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_in_groups.rst

 Although it's tempting to get straight into coding, there are a few things to be aware of first.
 This list of prerequisites is designed to help ensure that you develop high-quality modules that flow easily through the review process and get into Ansible more quickly.

-* Read though all the pages linked off :doc:`developing_modules`; paying particular focus to the :doc:`developing_modules_checklist`.
+* Read though all the pages linked off :ref:`developing_modules`; paying particular focus to the :ref:`developing_modules_checklist`.
 * For new modules going into Ansible 2.4 we are raising the bar so they must be PEP 8 compliant.
-See :doc:`testing_pep8` for more information.
+See :ref:`testing_pep8` for more information.
 * Starting with Ansible version 2.4, all new modules must support Python 2.6 and Python 3.5+.
 If this is an issue, please contact us (see the "Speak to us" section later in this document to learn how).
 * All modules shipped with Ansible must be done so under the GPLv3 license.
 Files under the ``lib/ansible/module_utils/`` directory should be done so under the BSD license.
 * Have a look at the existing modules and how they've been named in the :ref:`all_modules`, especially in the same functional area (such as cloud, networking, databases).
 * Shared code can be placed into ``lib/ansible/module_utils/``
 * Shared documentation (for example describing common arguments) can be placed in ``lib/ansible/utils/module_docs_fragments/``.
 * With great power comes great responsibility: Ansible module maintainers have a duty to help keep modules up to date.
 As with all successful community projects, module maintainers should keep a watchful eye for reported issues and contributions.
 * Although not required, unit and/or integration tests are strongly recommended.
 Unit tests are especially valuable when external resources (such as cloud or network devices) are required.
-For more information see :doc:`testing` and the `Testing Working Group <https://github.com/ansible/community/blob/master/meetings/README.md>`_.
+For more information see :ref:`testing` and the `Testing Working Group <https://github.com/ansible/community/blob/master/meetings/README.md>`_.
   * Starting with Ansible 2.4 all :ref:`network_modules` MUST have unit tests.